-The workshop is supported by a series of one-to-one coaching sessions with each individual executive, once every quarter.
-For UK/European based clients, my preference is to hold the sessions at the Reform Club in central London, where we have the option of including a superb lunch:
+The workshop is supported by a series of one-to-one coaching sessions with key decision-makers in the organisation, typically once every quarter.
+For UK/European based clients, my preference is to hold the sessions at the Reform Club in central London, where we have the option of including a superb working lunch:

-These coaching sessions can begin before or after the workshop, depending on the specific client situation.
+These coaching sessions can begin before or after the workshop, depending on the specific situation.

-I can provide additional training on ‘thinking from first principles’ and ‘executive communication skills’ if and where necessary.
+The programme also has provision for separate training sessions on ‘thinking from first principles’ and ‘executive communication skills’ if and where necessary.

 I’m a seasoned facilitator, trainer and coach, having worked with many clients across the globe:

-To learn more about how I can help foster ‘a healthy sense of collegiality, mutual trust, and respect for performance’ in your executive team, just scroll below.
+To learn more about how I can help you tackle the most fundamental challenges your organisation faces, just scroll below.

 – Mani Sandher